Jawabreh0/RFEX/README.md

     - Keypad: A standard Chinese keypad is used for passcode input.
     - LEDs and Buzzer: LEDs and a buzzer are employed to indicate whether the door is open or locked.
     - Liquid Crystal Screen: An LCD screen displays information and instructions for users.

+## Hardware Configuration

+Note that the provided connection include an RFID reader but we did not use it in the final version of the device; instead, it incorporates a camera as part of the ESP32 CAM module to facilitate face recognition.

+## Contribution Guidelines
+We welcome contributions from the open-source community.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments
+We would like to express our gratitude to the open-source community for their contributions and support in making this project possible, to the project Supevisor Prof. Parvaneh Esmaili and contributers Milena Turatbikova, Ravilya Rafikova and Yusa Capraz